jparyani/mediagoblin/docs/source/devel/migrations.rst

 older codebases can have their databases updated to the new structure when they run `./bin/gmg dbupdate`.

+The first time `./bin/gmg dbupdate` is run by a user, it creates the tables at the current state that they're defined in models.py and sets the migration number to the current migration... after all, migrations only exist to get things to the current state of the db.
+After that, every migration is run with dbupdate.

 There's a few things you need to know:

 - We use `sqlalchemy-migrate